 Remember when all toilets had to be avocado?
+Avocado toilets were the rage much like wood floating shelves in kitchen design today.

-Right now wood floating shelves are the rage in kitchen design.
 Magazines are full of pictures with wood floating shelves.
 Some are left in natural wood, others are white floating shelves.
 You can buy them in all sorts of lengths and with different weight specifications.
 What’s behind this trend?

 Kitchen designers, kitchen manufacturers, and lifestyle magazines thrive on change.
 It makes homeowners feel their dream kitchens are out of step with the trends of the time.
 I embrace change.
 It’s refreshing to see and surround oneself with a new look.
 It’s much like a new haircut.
 While the new haircut may feel a bit unfamiliar or even a bit uncomfortable at first, it feels new and at least it’s different.
 Change is good!